 DID YOU KNOW…?

-NASWI NEWS Has your command had an IDIPIC panel more than two years ago… or perhaps coming due this year?
-Contact JoAnn at email@example.com to check.
+NASWI NEWS We’d like to welcome ACC Megan Bench to our board of directors who takes over as IDIPIC-NASWI Liaison Officer.
+VQ-1 has scheduled an IDIPIC panel for November 26.
+If your command had an IDIPIC panel more than two years ago or never had one, contact JoAnn at firstname.lastname@example.org to get more info or to reserve one.
 These are award-winning DUI prevention panels provided to your command free thanks to community funding.
 Panel details HERE.

-PANELS for October are: 4th in Freeland and 11th and 16th in Oak Harbor.
+PANELS for November are: the 1st Freeland and 8th and 20thin Oak Harbor.
 To check out future panel dates and times, check the schedule HERE.
 Looking for panels in other counties?
 Look HERE.

-PARTNERS IN PREVENTION Welcome Back to Oak Harbor Navy League as a GOLD Partner in Prevention.
-See all our Partners HERE
+PARTNERS IN PREVENTION Welcome Aboard to Judith Janis of Langley, a parent of a SWHS driver’s ed. student, as a Partner in Prevention.
+See all our Partners HERE.